- Major: Global Studies

-Summer Abroad at National University of Ireland, Maynooth
+- Summer 2016, Ireland -National University of Ireland, Maynooth

-CSU International Programs: A year in Germany at University of Tübingen and Ulm University of Applied Sciences
+- AY 2016-2017, Germany - CSU IP, University of Tübingen and Ulm University of Applied Sciences.

 Do some research on a bit of your destination’s history and culture before you go!
 Knowing at least some of the background, history, and culture on a place can make going there so much more enriching.
 If you know the history of the country and place, you aren't just going to an old castle and seeing it as an old castle.
 You can better understand the context as to why it was built and what lasting impact it had.
 This goes double for culture!
 It’s much more fun to follow along in traditions if you know why you’re doing it.

 Don’t be afraid to spend some time in one place.
-Sure, you could travel around and see several different cities for one or two days each and say you did it, or you could choose one or two cites—don’t forget your host city—to stick around for a bit longer in and really soak in the atmosphere of.
+Sure, you could travel around and see several different cities for one or two days each and say you did it, or you could choose one or two cites—don’t forget your host city—to stick around for a bit longer in and really soak in the atmosphere.
 By doing this you can pick up the subtle nuances that really make a place unique.
-In speaking with my friends who also studied abroad, this is one thing that many wish they did more of.
+In speaking with my friends who also studied abroad, this is one thing that many wish they had done.
 Oh, and eat as much food as possible; food is the gateway to a new culture!